HildingLinden/CUDA-Angular-correlation/README.md

 32-bit floating-point sine & cosine results per clock cycle on GPUs with compute capability 6.1: 32

 Overall structure:
 /* Host */
+Print information about Host/device
-Read files containing coordinates
+Read files
+	Read number of coordinate pairs
 	Allocate memory for coordinates on host
 	Read in coordinates, convert them from arc minutes to radians and store them in memory
-?
-Print information about Host/device ?
 Allocate memory for the coordinates on the device
 Copy the coordinates to the device
-Allocate zero-initialized memory on host for the histograms
 Allocate memory on device for the histograms
-Copy the zero-initialized memory from host to device
+Fill device histogram memory with zeroes
 Compute the grid size and block size for the kernels
-Launch kernels for D * R, D * D and R * R
+Launch kernels

+The steps are fist done for the Coordinates in D so that the computation of DD can start as soon as possible

+Allocate memory for histograms on host
+Copy the histograms from device to host when the computation is done Compute the omega values for the histograms
+Print the results

 /* Device */
 Compute the x and y coordinate (Effectively the index in the first and second set of galaxies)